Sahil9214/The-Brand_Wick/README.md

 ## Styling and Theming

-Describe how you handle styling and theming in your project, especially if you use Tailwind CSS.
+Describe how you handle styling and theming in your project, especially if you use Chakra UI.

 ## API Integration